sbmlteam/moccasin/README.md

 A quick way to find out what is currently on people's plates and our near-term plans is to look at the  [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/977060) for this project.

+Everyone is asked to read and respect the [code of conduct](CONDUCT.md) when participating in this project.

 ☺ Acknowledgments
 -----------------------